- STEM education differs from STEAM in that it doesn’t specifically include art when learning. However, there is still creativity involved.

 Both include the same goal to foster development by including a combination approach.
 They’re not teaching children science, math, art, or technology through a memorization method to past tests.
 Your child is being taught how to develop good learning and application methods while exploring possible passions.

 The way they learn is very important.
-STEM focuses on curiosity, applying skills to real-world situations and fostering development to its core subjects.
+STEM focuses on curiosity while applying skills to real-world situations and fostering development to its core belief of hands-on education.

-STEAM focuses on the same and adds an art-based approach for further creative development and allows an understanding of how to communicate with an art-based method.
+STEAM focuses on the same and adds an art-based approach for further creative and humanities development.
+It provides an understanding of how to communicate with an art-based method.

 Why does everyone say or use STEM over STEAM?